 Welcome to Keld’s genealogy website

 I was born 5 minutes before midnight on Oct.
 24th 1952 at a birth clinic on Martinsvej No. 8, Frederiksberg in Copenhagen.
 My mother Alice Herbst was an office clerk, and my father Henrik Anders Emmerth Pedersen was a locksmith with weights as his special merit.
-They married in 1947, had my sister the year after, and me another 4 years later.
+They married August 15th 1947, had my sister about a year and a half after, and me another 4 years later.
 My parents provided a secure and loving environment for us kids to grow up in, and I remember my childhood as very free and happy.
 Judging from my sister’s facial expression she probably didn’t agree at the time.
 In the summer of 1956, when I was almost 4 years of age, we moved out of a cramped, dark and cold apartment in Ryesgade, a poor neighborhood in the city where almost every building was ready for condemnation already back then.
-It was a most welcome change to live in the above depicted 3 room apartment in a suburb with sunshine through the windows, a balcony, flowering shrubberies in front of the balcony, grass lawns surrounding all the buildings, and a wonderful view over a neighboring peasant’s hayfield.
+It was a most welcome change to live in the above depicted 3 room apartment in a suburb on the island Amager south of Copenhagen, with sunshine through the windows, a balcony, flowering shrubberies in front of the balcony, grass lawns surrounding all the buildings, and a wonderful view over a neighboring peasant’s hayfield.

 My grandfather, Svend August Herbst was at some point trying to track down our German ancestors, but I don’t think he succeeded at all.
-I never saw his work.
-At that time there was no internet, so every small progress he might have made, depended on him manually sifting through bunches of dusty old papers at the State Archives, and – as far as I understand – even making trips to the German archives.
+I never saw his work, but judging from what he told us, it was all wrong.
+At that time there was no internet, so every small progress he might have made, depended on him manually sifting through bunches of dusty old papers at the State Archives, and – as far as I understand – even making trips to the German archives in Berlin.
 He eventually came up with the story, that we were descendants of the son of a German Count, who had been exiled by his father for some dishonest deed or other.
 This was pure fantasy.
-I later located some of my direct German ancestors in Ohra, Kreis Danziger Höhe, West Prussia, and by that time I was hooked on genealogy research.
+Our German ancestors were dirt poor weavers and salt packers among other common occupations.
+I later located some of my direct German ancestors in Ohra, Kreis Danziger Höhe, West Prussia (the weavers) which suburb to Gdansk is now called Orunia (in today’s Poland), and by that time I was hooked on genealogy research.
 I have later discovered more German ancestors, and Swedish too, along with a large number of Danes.
 Sadly my grandfather did not live to see it.

-Although this website started out as a site strictly devoted to genealogy, my ever growing interest in everything historical has to some degree altered it’s contents.
+Although this website started out as a Google site strictly devoted to genealogy, my ever growing interest in everything historical has to some degree altered its contents.
 Many non-genealogical and other facts have thus been added.
-It is my conviction that these additions are equally interesting for many of the genealogists who visit these pages, but if this is not the case, it is still I who have done the hard labor, and for those who have little or no interest in these additions, it’s easy to escape with just one click of the mouse.
-Luckily, I have had help from many skilled genealogists at DIS-Danmark (now known as Danske Slægtsforskere) and different Facebook groups, trying to figure out exactly what the clerk wrote in the church records back in the 1600’s-1700’s, why people’s names were sometimes completely different on different occasions, and why on Earth they had to name their children exactly the same as the father, the grandfather, the great grandfather, etc., generation after generation.
+It is my conviction that these additions are equally interesting for many of the genealogists who visit these pages, but if this is not the case, it is still I who have done the labor, and for those who have little or no interest in these additions, it’s easy to escape with just one click of the mouse.
+Luckily, I have had help from many skilled genealogists at DIS-Danmark (now called Danske Slægtsforskere) and from different Facebook groups, while trying to figure out exactly what the clerk wrote in the church records back in the 1600’s-1700’s, why people’s names were sometimes completely different on different occasions (many couldn’t read and write, and it was common practice to write names as you heard them), and why on Earth they had to name their children exactly the same as the father, the grandfather, the great grandfather, etc., generation after generation.
+Also, when a child died, it was not that uncommon to name the next child after the dead one.

 Other genealogists both in Sweden, Denmark and the United States have been very helpful as well.
 A while ago, a bunch of Facebook groups have emerged, and for many different countries, where much needed help can be had.
 I hereby express my sincere thanks to all of them.
 Without help, we are all lost.

-My direct line of ancestors currently lists 15 generations.
-My oldest known direct ancestor, Jørgen Ravn was born around 1588, but I don’t know much about him.
+My direct line of ancestors (Relatives) currently lists 15 generations.
+My oldest known direct ancestor, Jørgen Ravn was born around 1588, but I don’t know much about him as there are no church records at all, and I have found no probates concerning him or his family.
 It would have been interesting to have been a fly on the wall in those times; I can hardly imagine the living conditions, so cruel and hard for many people.
 For the poorest, it must have been extremely hard, and their lives were too often cut short by diseases, wars or accidents.
 Still, I often try to picture those times in my mind.

-In August of 2020 I decided to change from the free Google Sites to a purchased domain of my own.
-The reason for this is the fact that Google abandoned the “Classic Google Sites” and replaced it with a new and completely useless design, which is too simple and not very well suited to a genealogy website.
-I hope this will eventually turn out to be a better choice, but for now, I feel a little lost trying to learn to use WordPress for building this website.
+In August of 2020 I decided to change from the free Google Sites to this purchased domain of my own.
+The reason for this is the fact that Google abandoned the “Classic Google Sites” and replaced it with a new design, which is too simple and not at all suited to a genealogy website.
+I hope this will eventually turn out to be a better choice, and for now, I feel more at comfort, trying to learn to use WordPress for building this website.
 But there is good progress.

 A great number of individuals are only mentioned briefly in the list of surnames, and have no individual family charts.
 The reason is, that I am of course most interested in my closest relatives, but in due time, more individual family charts will show up.
 Also, it makes little sense to create charts for individuals with hardly any known information, or with only few relations.